-- 1. Any data subject shall have the right to ask Europol through the authority appointed for this purpose in the Member State of his/her choice to rectify personal data relating to him/her held by Europol if they are incorrect and, where this is possible and necessary, to complete or update them.
+- Any data subject having accessed personal data concerning him or her processed by Europol in accordance with Article 39 of this Regulation shall have the right to ask Europol through the authority appointed for this purpose in the Member State of his/her choice to rectify personal data relating to him/her held by Europol if they are incorrect and, where this is possible and necessary, to complete or update them.
 That authority shall refer the request to Europol without delay and in any case within one month of receipt. - 2.
-Any data subject shall have the right to ask Europol through the authority appointed for this purpose in the Member State of his/her choice to erase personal data relating to him/her held by Europol, if they are no longer required for the purposes for which they are lawfully collected or are lawfully further processed.
-That authority shall refer the request to Europol without delay and in any case within one month of receipt.

-- 3. Personal data shall be blocked rather than erased if there are reasonable grounds to believe that erasure could affect the legitimate interests of the data subject.
+Any data subject having accessed personal data concerning him or her processed by Europol in accordance with Article 39 of this Regulation shall have the right to ask Europol through the authority appointed for this purpose in the Member State of his/her choice to erase personal data relating to him/her held by Europol, if they are no longer required for the purposes for which they are lawfully collected or are lawfully further processed.
+That authority shall refer the request to Europol without delay and in any case within one month of receipt. - 3.
+Personal data shall be blocked rather than erased if there are reasonable grounds to believe that erasure could affect the legitimate interests of the data subject.
 Blocked data shall be processed only for the purpose that prevented their erasure. - 4.
-If data as described in paragraphs 1, and 2 and 3 held by Europol have been provided to it by third countries, international organisations, Union bodies, directly provided by private parties or have been retrieved by Europol from publicly-available sources or are the results of Europol's own analyses, Europol shall rectify, erase or block such data. - If data as described in paragraphs 1 and 2 held by Europol have been provided directly to Europol by Member States, the Member States concerned shall rectify, erase or block such data in collaboration with Europol within their respective competences. - 6.
-If incorrect data were transferred by another appropriate means or if the errors in the data provided by Member States are due to faulty transfer or were transferred in breach of this Regulation or if they result from their data being input, taken over or stored in an incorrect manner or in breach of this Regulation by Europol, Europol shall rectify or erase the data in collaboration with the Member States provider of the data concerned. - 7.
+If data as described in paragraphs 1, 2 and 3 held by Europol have been provided to it by third countries, international organisations, Union bodies, directly provided by private parties or have been retrieved by Europol from publicly-available sources or are the results of Europol's own analyses, Europol shall rectify, erase or block such data and inform, where appropriate, the providers of the data.

+- If data as described in paragraphs 1,and 2 and 3 held by Europol have been provided directly to Europol by Member States, the Member States concerned shall rectify, erase or block such data in collaboration with Europol within their respective competences. - 6.
+If incorrect data were transferred by another appropriate means or if the errors in the data provided by Member States are due to faulty transfer or were transferred in breach of this Regulation or if they result from their data being input, taken over or stored in an incorrect manner or in breach of this Regulation by Europol, Europol shall rectify or erase the data in collaboration with the Member Statesprovider of the data concerned. - 7.
 In the cases referred to in paragraphs 4, 5 and 6 all addressees of such data shall be notified forthwith.
 In accordance with rules applicable to them, the addressees, shall then rectify, erase or block these data in their systems. - 8.
-Europol shall inform the data subject in writing without undue delay and in any case within three92 months of receipt of the request that data concerning him/her have been rectified, erased or blocked93.
+Europol shall inform the data subject in writing without undue delay and in any case within three months of receipt of the request that data concerning him/her have been rectified, erased or blocked. - 9.
+Europol shall inform the data subject in writing within three monthsof receipt of the request on any refusal of rectification, of erasure or blocking, the reasons for such a decision and of the possibility of lodging a complaint with the European Data Protection Supervisor and seeking a judicial remedy.